Teams recordings information

 |Accessibility or Accommodations|

-You may want to include a statement of recording; a notice of video recording and sharing.
+You may wish to include a statement of recording and/or a notice of video recording and sharing within your course outline.